-Here’s the worst roach job I’ve ever done
+This is the story of the worst roach job I’ve ever done.

-I have attached some pictures of a heavy roach job done in about 2008. as bad as these pictures may seem to you and it is, it is nothing compared to the worst job I have ever done. unfortunately there are no pictures for this job since it was done back in the early nineties before portable digital cameras.
+The photos in this post are from a heavy roach job done in 2008.
+As bad as those may seem to you (and it is), it was nothing compared to the worst job I have ever done.
+Unfortunately, there are no pictures for this job since it was done back in the early nineties before portable digital cameras.

-you can just imagine the poor sanitation conditions here.
-There was old rotting food throughout the home. chicken bones throughout the floor old McDonald food and flies and even maggots.
-How could this be? what happens to an entire family that would live like this?
+You can only imagine the poor sanitation conditions here.
+There was old, rotting food throughout the home.
+Chicken bones scattered throughout the floor.
+Old McDonald’s food, flies, and maggots.
+How could this be?
+How could an entire family live under these conditions?

-I have to take a break.
-I head outside to find the nearest payphone to call my boss and tried to explain what is happening here. since this was not inspected or interviewed properly we both decided to not charge for the treatment that I had already done and I would have the sales person come back out to the property to sell it with a proper plan.
+I decided to head outside, to the nearest payphone (back in the beeper days) to call my boss and explain what was happening.
+Since this property was not inspected or interviewed properly, we both decided to forgo the charge for the treatment.
+The salesperson would have to go back to the property to adjust the treatment plan.

-I never did go back to the property after the people were made aware of the cost involved in correcting this situation they refused to get any more treatments done.
-I did advise my boss at the time to make the public health department aware of these unsafe conditions.
+Unfortunately, I never went back to the property.
+After the tenants were notified of the cost determined to address this situation, they refused to get any more treatments.
+I did advise my boss at that time to make the public health department aware of the unsafe conditions.

-I wish I had the chance to see this job through, It was an exciting challenge.
+In the end, I wish I had the chance to see this job through.
+It was an exciting challenge.